acse-hz6215/esp32-notes/environment-setup/macOS.md

 /usr/local/bin/bash
 ```

-Finally run the following command to set the new version as default shell
+Finally run the following command to set the new version as the default shell
 ```bash
 chsh -s /usr/local/bin/bash
 ```